docQodly/docs/docs/language/DataClassClass.md

 "employee.name = 'smith' AND employee.firstname = 'john'"
 ```

->Single quotes (') are not supported in searched values since they would break the query string.
+> Single quotes (') are not supported in searched values since they would break the query string.
 For example "comp.name = 'John's pizza' " will generate an error.
 If you need to search on values with single quotes, you may consider using placeholders (see below).

 **Using parenthesis**

 You can use parentheses in the query to give priority to the calculation.
 For example, you can organize a query as follows:

 ```
-"(employee.age >= 30 OR employee.age <= 65) AND (employee.salary <= 10000 OR employee.status = 'Manager')"
+"(employee.age >= 30 OR employee.age <= 65) AND (employee.salary <= 10000 OR employee.status == 'Manager')"
 ```